nathancarter/weblurch/doc/plan.md

 Necessary next steps:

- * Add a tag attribute "belongsAfter" that functions exactly like "belongsIn" but examines the previous sibling rather than the parent.
-   A Group can also pass this check if this attribute is not set, or if the list contains `null` and the Group has no previous sibling.
  * Add a tag attribute "contentCheck" that is a function that will be called on a group during the rule-checking function, as the last step in validating the Group.
 It can do anything, and must either return true